Skip to main content

 </table>

-Resizing using imgTag
+Resizing with imgTag

 <table width="100%" cellspacing="0" cellpadding="0" border="0">